Why is there a waitlist for some programs?

 The National Alliance for Eating Disorders offers free virtual support groups led by licensed eating disorder clinicians.
 Among them are weekly Pro-Recovery Support Groups for adults affected by an eating disorder and Family and Friends Support Groups for loved ones.

-Friends & Family Support Group: Wednesdays, 7pm ET
+- Friends & Family Support Group: Thursdays, 7pm ET

 ANAD Helpline (National Association of Anorexia Nervosa and Associated Disorders)